 Hole Cards

-In Omaha poker rules, each player has to use two of their hole cards to form their final hand — no more and no fewer.
-By contrast, in hold’em you can use one, both, or even none of your hole cards (generally, it’s in your interests to use both).
+This game’s rules,however, dictate that each player must use two – and only two – of their hole cards with three community cards to form their final hand.
+By contrast, in hold’em you can use one, both, or even none of your hole cards.

 Betting Structure